lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 ^^^^^^^^^^^^^^^^^^^^

 Enables or disables the desktop notification feature.
-If the browser and operating system support it, various  messages that appear in the Webui will also appear in the desktop notification panel.
+If the browser and operating system support it, various  messages that appear in the Web-UI will also appear in the desktop notification panel.
 If disabled from the operating system during the first run, the desktop message may not be displayed even if the option is turned on here.
-Regardless of the value of this option, the notification inside the Webui still works.
+Regardless of the value of this option, the notification inside the Web-UI still works.

 Use Compact Sidebar by default
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^